 Imagine if you were traumatized as a child and you never healed from it, and you just decided to repress it.
 And now you’re in adult relationships and you’re carrying around old trauma, old, unhealed trauma.
 When you carry that stuff around, you’re going to show up in the world is toxic.
 I mean, not always, when you can, you’re going to show up in the world in a different way that may not serve you or others.
 When you do that, you may not develop the healthiest relationships and you probably won’t have a healthy relationship with yourself.

 Other behaviors will spring up and make your relationships not as happy or satisfying or fulfilling as they could be.
 This is what happens when we don’t heal from old stuff that happened in our past – that we just carried into other relationships, we carry it out through our behavior, and other people are inadvertently indirectly or directly hurt.
 And sometimes we don’t know it.

 Just like I carried judgment around for a long time, judging my romantic partners every time I got into a relationship so that they felt unsafe around me.
-But to me, it wasn’t hurting them, it was helping them. if I judge them and tell them what they need to do to better their life that was helping them.
-That was my really messed up thought process at the time.
+But to me, it wasn’t hurting them, it was helping them.
+I truly believed judging them and telling them what they needed to do to better in life was helping them.
+That was my messed up thought process at the time.

 They have stuff to deal with and they’re not toxic to other people.
 It’s just that when you get toxic toward other people, you either A: Know about it and don’t care.
 B: Don’t know about it, and don’t care, or C: Know about it in care, but can’t really stop yourself because you don’t have the tools or the resources to help you through it.